jiannazzone/RetroDECK/wiki-rtd/docs/blog/posts/2023/Status-Update:-December-2023.md

 PB_Staging_9f2561c.pk3
 ```

-What to have more minor mods into Project Brutality?
+Want to have more minor mods into Project Brutality?<br>
 Just keep adding the lines with the mod file names how many you want.

 Name the .doom file so you understand what it is and you are done: